Staying safe when having Laser or IPL treatments

 Some popular treatments at this time of year are Laser and IPL (Intense Pulsed Light) for hair removal.
 An alternative to waxing, these treatments boast long-lasting results for the removal of unwanted hair.
 Unfortunately the use of lasers and IPL machines is unregulated, resulting in cowboy practitioners exposing customers to painful and often devastating injuries including severe burns and scarring.
-The frequency of such injuries is increasing and some of our clients have kindly offered to share their photographs to warn others of the dangers of such treatments.

 Whilst there are dangers with IPL, if carried out correctly, the treatment can be hugely beneficial to clients.
 So here are 6 tips to avoid the dangers of Laser/IPL treatments and to ensure the best results:

 Be selective about which Salon you attend.
 Are they insured?
 Do they have a website/Facebook page?
 Are there any online reviews of their services?
 Are they affiliated with BABTAC (British Association of Beauty Therapy and Cosmetology) or HABIA (Hair & Beauty Industry Authority?)
 What qualifications does the therapist have?

 Prior to the treatment ensure that your therapist has consulted with you regarding the type of skin you have and whether you are on any medication.
 Certain medications can make your skin photosensitive and the therapist will have to adjust the settings on the laser device